Eagle, Larimer counties announce delayed property tax statement mailings

 However, the payment due date for the first-half payments of 2024 is Feb.
 29. The date remains unchanged, despite the delayed county tax roll certification date.

-“The Colorado Legislature chose not to extend the payment deadline to ensure that special districts like fire departments, school districts, health districts, hospitals, and other public entities have the revenue to continue to operate,” noted the Larimer County Treasurer and Public Trustee Irene Josey.
+“The Colorado Legislature chose not to extend the payment deadline to ensure that special districts like fire departments, school districts, health districts, hospitals, and other public entities have the revenue to continue to operate,” Larimer County Treasurer and Public Trustee Irene Josey said.

 Larimer County property owners who haven’t signed up for eNotices will be mailed their statements at the end of January, Josey said.
 Property tax amounts will be available after Feb.
 1 at larimer.gov/treasurer/taxinfo under Tax Statement Resources and then clicking on View My Tax Statement.
 Larimer County questions can be directed to 970-498-7020 or lctreasurer@co.larimer.co.us.